navrozSingh/spoton-test/readme.md

-# How I approched the assignment
+# How I approached the assignment
 - [x] Used swift package manager
-- [x] Followed MVVM design patter
+- [x] Followed MVVM design pattern
 - [x] Used combine for binding view modal
 - [x] created a small networking layer
 - [x] followed Protocol Oriented Programming for networking layer for mocking